sybrew/the-seo-framework/readme.txt

 * Google Knowledge Graph
 * Sitemap
 * Robots.txt
-* Etc.
+* And much more

 **This plugin helps you to create better content, at a glance.
 By showing you:**

 * If the title is too long, too short and/or automatically generated.
 * If the description is too long, too short and/or automatically generated.
 * If the description uses some words too often.
-* If the pages are indexed.
 * If the page is indexed, redirected, followed and/or archived.
-* If your blog is public.
+* If your website is publicly accessible.

 **We call this The SEO Bar.
 Check out the [Screenshots](https://wordpress.org/plugins/autodescription/screenshots/#plugin-info) to see how it helps you!**
-**Screenshots are a little outdated and will be updated soon.**

 > This plugin is fully compatible with the [Domain Mapping plugin by WPMUdev](https://premium.wpmudev.org/project/domain-mapping/) and the [Domain Mapping plugin by Donncha](https://wordpress.org/plugins/wordpress-mu-domain-mapping/).<br />
 > This plugin is now also compatible with all kinds of custom post types.<br />
 > This will **prevent canonical errors**.
 This way your site will always be correctly indexed, no matter what you use!<br />
 >
 > This plugin is also completely ad-free and has a WordPress integrated clean layout.
 As per WordPress.org plugin guidelines and standards.
->
-> No initial configuration is needed.
-Either Network Activate this or use it on a single site.

 = Caching =